DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pImmediateContext->TraceRays(Attribs);
 ```

+In this tutorial we generate one ray per screen pixel, so `DimensionX` and `DimensionY` are the
+render target dimensions.

 Then the result of ray tracing is copied to the swapchain image using a simple graphics pipeline.
-In more complex renderer this pass will be replaced by tone mapping or other post processes.
+In a more complex renderer this pass will be replaced by tone mapping or other post processing effects.

+### Ray Generation Shader

-## Ray generation shader
+Ray generation shader is the entry point of the ray tracing pipeline.
+Its purpose is to
+generate the primary rays.
+To generate rays for every screen pixel, we will first calculate
+the four rays that bound the planes of the view frustum.

-We use `ExtractViewFrustumPlanesFromMatrix()` to calculate the view frustum planes from the view-projections matrix.
+We start by extracting the view frustum planes from the view-projection matrix using
+`ExtractViewFrustumPlanesFromMatrix()` function.
-We then normalize planes and calculate intersections between them.
-As a result we get 4 rays which represent the frustum and pass it to the shader.
+We then normalize the planes and calculate the intersections.
+We then pass the resulting four rays to the shader:

 ```cpp
 ViewFrustum Frustum;
 ExtractViewFrustumPlanesFromMatrix(CameraViewProj, Frustum, false);